srycyk/visitor/README.md

 Site Visitor
 ============

-A small (three table) Rails' website for bookmarking a user's URL's.
+A small (three table) Rails' site for bookmarking a registered user's URL's.

 There is an introduction on the landing page, in *app/views/help/index.html.erb*